 The first Biennial Institute for Georgia Legislators was conducted by the Institute in 1958, and it remains one of the longest-running educational programs for legislators in the country.

 In 1965, the organization was renamed the Institute of Government when it began reporting to the new Office of the Vice President for Services.
 The final name change occurred in 1983, when the Institute was renamed in honor of Georgian Carl Vinson, who served in the US House of Representatives for more than 50 years.
-In 1998, the Institute of Government expanded its mission to assist people around the globe through the International Center, which extends the training and assistance work of the Institute of Government worldwide to help governments more effectively respond to their constituents' needs.
+In 1998, the Institute of Government expanded its mission to assist people around the globe through our international services, which extends the training and assistance work of the Institute of Government worldwide to help governments more effectively respond to their constituents' needs.